Home > Buyers Guides

 We independently research, test, and review every walk-in tub.
 We may receive a commission if you click through our links.
 Learn more

 This is a must-have for individuals with bariatric needs.
-The size of traditional walk-in tubs is simply too small for individuals with bariatric.
+The size of traditional walk-in tubs is too small for individuals with bariatric.

 Women close the door of one Bariatric Walk-In Tub from Ella’s Bubbles company.